 Session order for strength training is first power, then strength, then hypertrophy training.
 The best time for plyometric exercises is after a full-body warmup and before the strength work.
 Explosive force degrades rapidly under fatigue, so we want to do power work when athletes are fresh, not after heavy squats or multiple sets of assistance work when fatigue is high, and certainly not after an entire training session like our 1993 study.

 We can apply a similar strategy for boathouse-based plyometric work.
 Do the full-body warmup, then the brief bout of plyometric training, then get on the water or on the ergs.
-Doing plyometric training after rowing or erging will not be as productive, due to the fatigue remaining from prior training.
+Doing plyometric training after rowing or erging will not be as productive, due to the fatigue carryover from prior training.

 Plyometrics for Junior and Masters Rowers